implict/ofSiteKR/_documentation/application/ofBaseApp.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

 This function gets called repeatedly.
 It gets just before draw, so it is an ideal place to do any updating of variables.
-For example, imagine you have a varibale already defined in your testApp.h called "xpos"
+For example, imagine you have a varibale already defined in your ofApp.h called "xpos"

 ~~~~{.cpp}